home-assistant/home-assistant.io/source/_components/notify.pushover.markdown

 ---
 layout: page
 title: "Pushover"
-description: "Instructions how to add Pushover notifications to Home Assistant."
+description: "Instructions on how to add Pushover notifications to Home Assistant."
 date: 2015-01-20 22:36
 sidebar: true
 comments: false